Drug trafficking charges

 What you can do next and how LawConnect can help

-If you are facing a trafficking charge or are under investigation, consider these general steps:
+People facing a trafficking charge or under investigation often consider a range of general steps.

-Do not discuss the allegations with anyone except a lawyer, and decline to answer police questions without legal representation present
+People often choose not to discuss the allegations with anyone except a lawyer, and to decline to answer police questions without legal representation present.

-Gather any documents or communications that may be relevant to your defence (messages, receipts, witness contact details)
+People often gather documents or communications that may be relevant to a defence, such as messages, receipts, or witness contact details.

-Write down a factual account of events from your perspective, to share with your lawyer later
+People often write down a factual account of events from their perspective to share with a lawyer later.

-Research the bail application process and understand what conditions you may face if released
+People often look into the bail application process and what conditions may apply if released.

-Begin to understand the sentencing process and what factors courts consider when determining penalties
+People often seek to understand the sentencing process and the range of matters courts may take into account when determining penalties.

-Understand the specific charges against you and the elements prosecutors must prove
+People often seek to understand the specific charges involved and the elements prosecutors must prove.

 How LawConnect can help